portalj123/Dead-Sun-Command-Documentation/README.md

 ## Identifiers
 - `Integer` Used to identify when a value is a whole number.
 - `String` Used to identify when a value is a text.
+- `Float` Used to identify when a value is a real number.

 ---